Citrus Red 2

 Citrus Red 2, Citrus Red No. 2, C.I.
 Solvent Red 80, or C.I.
 12156 is an artificial dye.
 As a food dye, it has been permitted by the US Food and Drug Administration (FDA) since 1956 to color the skin of oranges.
 Citrus Red 2 is listed by the International Agency for Research on Cancer (IARC) as a group 2B carcinogen, a substance "possibly carcinogenic to humans".

 Properties

 Citrus Red 2 is an orange to yellow solid or a dark red powder with a melting point of 156 °C. It is not soluble in water, but is readily soluble in many organic solvents.

 Use

-In the United States, Citrus Red 2 is sometimes used to color oranges.
-It is only permitted to be used on the peel.
-It is permitted when the fruit is intended to be eaten, but is not permitted when the fruit is intended or used for processing, for example to manufacture orange juice.
-It is used on some oranges from the US state of Florida but is banned in the US states of California and Arizona.
+In the United States, Citrus Red 2 has sometimes been used to color orange peels, subject to a limit of 2 milligrams per kilogram of oranges.
+It is permitted when the fruit is intended to be eaten, but not when the fruit is intended for processing; for example, to manufacture orange juice.

+On April 22, 2025, the FDA announced plans to phase out synthetic food dyes by the end of 2026.
+This decision, led by FDA Commissioner Martin Makary, was driven by growing concerns over the potential health risks associated with synthetic food dyes.
+As part of this phase-out, the FDA revealed its intention to revoke approval for Citrus Red 2, along with another restricted-use dye, Orange B.